 \subsection{The linear model case}

 In the linear case $B(x) = Bx$, $\bar{m}_t$ and $\bar{P}_t$ evolve according to

-that coincide with the Kalman-Bucy filtering equations for mean and covariance of the posterior distribution $\pi_t$ in the case of Gaussian initial conditions.
+which coincide with the Kalman-Bucy filtering equations for mean and covariance of the posterior distribution $\pi_t$ in the case of Gaussian initial conditions.
 Hence in this case Theorem \ref{resultMeanCont} in particular implies convergence of

 in probability, almost sure with respect to the distribution of $Y$, and thus in particular asymptotic consistency of the ESRF-algorithms.
 The asymptotic fluctuations in the convergence \eqref{MFLimitMeanCovariance} are extensively studied in the papers \cite{abishop2019}, \cite{abishop2019b}, and \cite{abishop2020} as summarized in the recent review paper \cite{abishop2020b}.
 There the authors provide $L^p$-estimates for the fluctuations of both empirical mean and covariance matrix of the continuous-time ESRF for arbitrary $M \geq 1$ around their respective mean field counterpart, and, as one would expect, again obtain a fluctuation rate of $\frac{1}{\sqrt{M}}$ (e.g. see Theorem 5.4 and Theorem 5.6 in \cite{abishop2020b}).